 With regard to ongoing fees, some members suggested that the concept of the primary gTLD and its variants being a single gTLD should be considered.
 A related suggestion is that transactions be aggregated for the primary TLD and its variants to determine the number of transactions.

 Any preliminary agreements regarding the fee question (during the ICANN73 session) depend upon members’ consultation with their appointing community groups.

+The EPDP Team generally agreed to affirm SubPro’s “cost recovery” principle, which should also apply to the application and activation requests for variant labels.
+ICANN should determine the exact calculation with regard to the fees.